jibchain-net/jibchain-website/README.md

-# jibchain-website
+# jbchain-website
-Jibchain.net: Your gateway to simplified and secure blockchain interactions.
+JB Chain: Your gateway to simplified and secure blockchain interactions.